 She recently participated in the National Endowment for the Humanities Summer Institute

-"The Rule of Law: Legal Studies and the Liberal Arts."
-For more information about
+"The Rule of Law: Legal Studies and the Liberal Arts" held in Biddeford, Maine.
+For

 - "Approaches to Teaching 'Life in the Iron Mills.'"
 American Literature Association.

 - Chair.
 Rebecca Harding Davis Open Topic Panel.
 American Literature Association.
 San